BenSeward/clean-todo/src/application/readme.md

 ### Store

 This is where the state management and data is held.
+For our examnple we happen to be using React Context, however this could be swapped out for Redux, Zustand or any other state management tool.

 There is a core `store.tsx` file which references multiple sub directories for specific data structures used throughout the project (todo store, user store etc.) This is the central repository for all of your applications state.

 ### Types